tale-toul/OCP4baremetalIPI/README.md

 ```
 $ sudo cp ocp4.conf /etc/nginx/conf.d/
 ```
 The NGINX configuration file contains the definition for a virtual server to access secure application routes, this virtual server definition requires an SSL certificate to encrypt connections between the client and the NGINX server.
-This certificate should be valid for the DNS domain served by the virtual server, in the example __apps.ocp4.redhat.com__ however the certificate used in this example is obtained from the Openshift cluster default ingress controller:
+This certificate should be valid for the DNS domain served by the virtual server, in the example __apps.ocp4.redhat.com__, however the certificate used in this example is obtained from the Openshift cluster default ingress controller which is valid for __apps.ocp4.talnet.net__:

 Extracted the cerfiticate from the OCP 4 cluster, the following command will create two files:
 ```